The old sales saying is that while facts tell, stories sell.

 But you can change the rules of the game.
 You can flip the script in a few areas, choosing to cede certain parts of the market to them, because you’re going to focus on a few areas where no one else can keep pace.

 For instance, GoDaddy’s size and business model works against them when it comes to things like customer support.
 Response times are slow and the cut-and-paste answers you get are less than helpful.
-Read the truth about how the web hosting industry really works.
+Read the truth about how cheap WordPress hosting really works.

 Blue Ocean Strategy uses the Yellowtail (wine) and Cirque Du Soleil examples at the beginning to drive these points home.